dzigibro/WalletTaser/README.md

   - Body: `{ "vendor": "LIDL", "classification": "NEEDS" }` to remember a choice.
 - `DELETE /vendors/{vendor}`
   - Removes a saved classification to reset future prompts.
+- `POST /auth/register`
+  - Body: `{ "username": "alice", "password": "Secret123!", "tenant_name": "Household" }` to create a new tenant + user in one step.
+Returns a bearer token for immediate use.

 ### 🖼️ Web Dashboard